EdgeLake/edgelake.github.io/docs/training/kubernetes.md

   <li>(Optional) build helm package - The Github repository already has a Helm package for both the node and volume.
     <pre class="code-frame"><code class="language-shell">bash deploy_node.sh package deployment-k8s/configurations/edgelake_master.yaml</code></pre>
   </li>
-  <li>Deploy Kubernetes volume and container for EdgeLake Node - the deployment script also enables port-forwarding with an optional specification of which IP to proxy against.
+  <li>Deploy Kubernetes volume and container for the EdgeLake Node - the deployment script enables port-forwarding with and optional specification of the IP that identifies the proxy.
 If an address is not set, then the port-forwarding is done against localhost (127.0.0.1).
     <pre class="code-frame"><code class="language-shell">bash deploy_node.sh start deployment-k8s/configurations/edgelake_master.yaml [--address={INTERNAL_IP}]</code></pre>
   </li>